rmoreirao/ReliableAzureAPIM/docs/ReferenceImplementation.md

 **Application Insights:** Monitoring tool for API Management and other services.
 Regional resource deployed in all regions.
 **Key Vault:** store secrets and certificates - Regional resource deployed in all regions.
 **Deployment Script: Self Signed Certificate:** create the self signed certificate - should only be used for Development environment.
+**Storage Account: Self Signed Certificate:** this storage account is required to use the "Deployment Script" VNet injected.

 ## RG-Backend Logic App: Logic App resources
 **Logic App (Standard):** logic app vnet injected / restricted both inbound and outboud.
 Regional resource - to be deployed every region.